Improving Experience for

 PyKX Documentation

-Simplifying technical documentation navigation so developers can find information faster, get started with confidence, and move through content more easily.
+Simplified technical documentation navigation so developers can find information faster, get started with confidence, and move through content more easily.

 Challenge